Mom’s Lasagna

 Instructions

-1. Combine onion, celery, leek, carrots, and rind of Parmesan, with bay leaf, herbes de Provence, oregano, salt, and pepper in your soup pot.
+1. Combine onion, celery, leeks, and carrots with bay leaf, herbes de Provence, oregano, salt and pepper in your soup pot.
+Add rind of Parmigiano.

-3. Place your chicken in your soup pot and fill with water until chicken is covered.
+3. Place your washed chicken in your soup pot and fill with water until chicken is covered.

 Bread and Honey's Blessing of the Week